 Answer: The structure of each SHOP exchange will depend on your state’s governance decisions.
 The law requires each state to establish a health insurance marketplace (also called an exchange) that provides a market for individuals and small employers to buy major medical insurance by January 1, 2014.
 For states that do not establish an exchange, the U.S. Department of Health and Human Services (HHS) will operate a Federally-Facilitated Marketplace (FFM).2

 The SHOP will offer two coverage models: (1) Employer Choice and (2) Employee Choice.
 Employer Choice (available in 2014) allows employers to choose a health plan to offer employees.
-Employee Choice (delayed in most states until 2015) offers the employer the option to choose a coverage value, so employees can shop for the best plan and carrier for them.
+Employee Choice (delayed in most states until 2015 and 2016) offers the employer the option to choose a coverage value, so employees can shop for the best plan and carrier for them.

 Question 4: How will small businesses be impacted by the Marketplace?